joelbtx404-max/gamedev/README.md

 - Verify your `OPENAI_API_KEY` is correct
 - Check `OPENAI_BASE_URL` if using non-OpenAI APIs
 - Ensure your API has vision/image capabilities

+**Permission issues (macOS)**
+- If window detection doesn't work, you may need to grant accessibility permissions
+- Go to: System Preferences > Security & Privacy > Privacy > Accessibility
+- Add Terminal (or your IDE) to the allowed apps list
+- You may need to restart your terminal/IDE after granting permissions

 ## File Structure